NevTheDev/notes/README.md

-# Notes
+# Notes and Training

-Things I find hard to keep in my head
+Useful information or training